Alexander-K-byte/MQTTWeatherStation/README.md

 * The server must be deployed either locally in a VM (vmware, virtualbox)) or a container (docker, kubernetes), or in the cloud (you can use some hosting service, like Azure, AWS, Heroku, cloud9…)

 #### Base code Temp.c
-Temp.c file is the uncompiled version of this project.
-It takes direct user input in a do while value != -128 loop.  (printf and scanf statements) int variable i used for counter double temp used to store input values double total used by total += temp double avg calculated by total / i output to screen
+1. Temp.c file is the uncompiled version of this project.
+It takes direct user input in a do while value != -128 loop.  (printf and scanf statements)
+1. int variable i used for counter
+1. double temp used to store input values
+1. double total used by total += temp
+1. double avg calculated by total / i
+1. output avg to screen to 2 decimal places